tobihagemann/docs/docs/misc/supported-cloud-services.md

 If possible, *we therefore recommend that you access your data using the native integration* of your Cloud Service for an optimal user experience.
 :::

-The following sections will provide you with an overview of [natively supported Cloud Services](#natively-supported-cloud-services-recommended), as well as information about [selected Cloud Services with WebDAV support](#clouds-with-webdav-support) and a list of [incompatible Cloud Services](#incompatible-cloud-services).
+The following sections will provide you with an overview of [natively supported Cloud Services](#natively-supported-cloud-services), as well as information about [selected Cloud Services with WebDAV support](#cloud-services-with-webdav-support) and a list of [incompatible Cloud Services](#incompatible-cloud-services).

-## Natively supported Cloud Services (Recommended)
+## Natively supported Cloud Services (Recommended) {#natively-supported-cloud-services}

 The following Cloud Services are natively supported by Cryptomator for Android and/or Cryptomator for iOS.